ewok0116/internshiptemplate/daily/day11.md

-# Day 11 – Finished DB-AndroidStudio Connection
+# Day 11 – Building Clean Architecture with Dependency Inversion and Injection

 ## ✅ Objectives
 - [x] Dependency Injection and Inversion for User part